tylanderson/tylanderson.github.io/content/home/experience.md

   date_end = "2017-07-19"
   description = """
   **Research Project:**

   * Investigated health of juvenile trees planted after tree removal program due to invasive Asian Longhorn Beetle (ALB) in Worcester, MA
   * Field work collecting data on juvenile tree status, vigor, and health across the City of Worcester
-  * Data analysis to invesitagte survivorship based on factors such as: species, use, location of property, ownership, and more
+  * Data analysis to investigate survivorship based on factors such as: species, use, location of property, ownership, and more
   """

 +++